Skip to main content

 Hazardous Waste Disposal Alternative: Recycling

 A federal analysis revealed that 1.5 tons of hazardous waste were managed through recycling in 2017.
 Recycling is preferable to hazardous material disposal for numerous reasons.
-It results in economic benefits, decreases our raw material reliance nationally, conserves natural resources, prevents pollution, and cuts energy use.
+It results in economic benefits, decreases our national reliance on raw materials, conserves natural resources, prevents pollution, and cuts energy use.

 Any of the following are ways that disposal of hazardous materials can be achieved:

-Yes, recycling hazardous waste is often preferable as it can lead to economic benefits, reduce reliance on raw materials, conserve natural resources, prevent pollution, and cut energy use.
-Methods include reclaiming, reuse, burning for energy recovery, and disposal through use.
+Yes, hazardous waste recycling is often preferable as it can lead to economic benefits, reduce reliance on raw materials, conserve natural resources, prevent pollution, and reduce energy use.
+Methods include reclaiming, reusing, burning for energy recovery, and disposal through use.

 The “cradle-to-grave” system, mandated by the Resource Conservation and Recovery Act (RCRA), tracks hazardous waste from its point of origin (cradle) through its transportation, treatment, and storage until its final disposal (grave).
 This system ensures that hazardous waste is managed responsibly at every stage to protect human health and the environment.